kazimuth/phd/PROJECT_PROPOSAL.md

 Fortunately, computers are very good at keeping track of details.
 Proof assistants provide examples *par excellence* of what it means to specify rules and verify that they have been followed.

 The issue with existing proof assistants is that they have expert-oriented interfaces.
-They present users with densely packed information about proof state, and require them to remember lots of names for various tree-manipulation strategies.
+They present users with densely packed information about proof state, and require them to remember lots of names for various term-manipulation strategies.
 If a user wants to, say, rewrite `a(b + c)` as `ab + ac`, they can't simply click and drag the `b` outside the parentheses.
 They have to go through the documentation of their proof assistant to find a rewrite rule declaration, say:

 ```lean
 theorem left_distrib {R : Type v} [Mul R] [Add R] [LeftDistribClass R] (a b c : R) :